jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 4. If you are using web tools, practice using them while you record to make sure that your execution is seamless.

 ## Class Administration

+## Before your Cohort Starts

+Make sure to place your team into the proper Pod on Progress Tracker.

+1. Choose Pods on the left Sidebar of PT and look for the date on which the cohort began.
+2. Choose that date and you will see checkboxes next to each name.
+3. Check the box for each teammember on the team.

+This will allow them to see questions on PT for this module when choosing the Questions option.

 ### Morning Boost